projectsveltos/sveltos/docs/getting_started/install/quick_start.md

 ✅ Success!
 As expected, Sveltos deployed all the referenced resources on your managed cluster! 🚀

-For **advanced** examples, check out the [Kong Gateway API](https://github.com/projectsveltos/demos/tree/main/kong-apigateway) example deployment.
+For **advanced** examples, check out the [Kong Gateway API](https://github.com/projectsveltos/demos/tree/main/kong-apigateway) deployment.

 ## Deploy Kustomize using GitOps